Blog · Review Essay · Last reviewed June 19, 2026

 Why It Matters Now

-The contemporary relevance is not subtle.
-The U.S. Department of Defense updated Directive 3000.09 on autonomy in weapon systems in January 2023.
+As of June 19, 2026, the contemporary relevance is not subtle.
+The U.S. Department of Defense updated Directive 3000.09 on autonomy in weapon systems on January 25, 2023.
 The directive says autonomous and semi-autonomous weapon systems should allow commanders and operators to exercise appropriate human judgment over force, and it requires verification, validation, testing, transparent feedback, activation and deactivation procedures, and attention to unintended engagements.
 The policy vocabulary is almost a direct answer to the control problem DeLanda was already tracking.

 Where the Book Needs Friction